xeolabs/xeolabs.github.com/_posts/2018-03-24-biodigital-human.md

 <br><br>
 SceneJS is an open source (MIT) JavaScript library I created for developing 3D graphics applications on WebGL.
-One of the first WebGL engines, SceneJS evolved alongside the WebGL specification to include advanced features such as posteffects, physics, LoD, culling and many GL state optimizations.
+One of the first WebGL engines, SceneJS evolved alongside the WebGL specification to include advanced features such as posteffects, physics, LoD, culling and various GL state optimizations.
 <br><br>
 In this article, I'm going to describe SceneJS' journey from a weekend experiment to how we applied it within the world's leading
 Web-based anatomy visualization platform, which now has over three million registered users, plus a bunch a bunch of awards,